+This is the first period for which the Company has applied IFRS 16.
+The Company has adopted IFRS 16 on a modified retrospective approach.
 This new standard replaces IAS 17 Leases and the related interpretative guidance.
 IFRS 16 applies a control model to the identification of leases, distinguishing between a lease and a service contract on the basis of whether the customer controls the asset being leased.
 For those assets determined to meet the definition of a lease, IFRS 16 introduces significant changes to the accounting by lessees, introducing a single, on-balance sheet accounting model that is similar to current finance lease accounting, with limited exceptions for short-term leases or leases of low value assets.
 Lessor accounting is not substantially changed.
-The standard is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted for entities that have adopted IFRS 15.
-The Company does not expect the adoption of IFRS 16 for periods beginning January 1, 2019 to be significant.